platium111/first-docker-project/learn.md

   * `docker network inspect first-docker-project_default` -> inpect your default network bridge
     * we can see all info of network for nodejs and mongo container

-[COMMANDS]
+* `depends_on` start services inside depends on first before start itself
+  * still need Nodejs code handles this error, example: retry connection for mongo.
+Don't rely on orchestration

+* `--no-deps` only run specific service without care about `depends_on`.
+Normally, if we just specify service after .yml, we can start only that service.
+  * `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --no-deps mongo` [COMMANDS]
 * normal file system
   touch myfile // use in linux